jennl97/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a collection of data that is related to each other, whereas SQL is the language used to access the data inside a relational database.

 - [ ] Why do tables need a `primary key`?

+Primary keys are unique identifiers that are specific to an entry.
+Primary keys are typically an id number.

 - [ ] What is the name given to a table column that references the primary key on another table.

+This is called a foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many to many relationship between two tables, we need to create an intermediary table.
+This table will hold foreign keys that will reference the primary keys on the tables we are creating the many to many relationship between.

 ## Minimum Viable Product